rarpavel/drag-and-drop/README.md

 - Frontend: React / Hooks + Tailwind css (or equivalent) / Apollo Client GraphQL (no redux preferably)
-- Backend: Node / Express / Mongoose
+- Backend: Node / Express / MongoDB / Mongoose
-- DB: Mongo
-Notes:
 - The Trello/Kanban like interface must be implemented from scratch not re-using a fully featured Kanban board package.
 - However the drag and drop functionality can leverage a react library